syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Enables/Disable the navigation pane in File Explorer control.
-The navigation pane contains the tree view element which displays all the folders from the filesystem in a hierarchical manner.
+Enables/Disables the navigation pane in File Explorer control.
+The navigation pane contains a tree view element that displays all the folders from the filesystem in a hierarchical manner.
 This is useful to a quick navigation of any folder in the filesystem.